 This page covers unit minimums and maximums within a semester.
 If you are looking for information on the overall unit minimums to graduate, see the Degree Requirements page.
 If you are looking for information on the overall unit maximum for your time at UC Berkeley, see the Unit Ceiling and Semester Limit page.

-However, there may be times when it makes sense to take fewer or more units depending on your goals, time constraints, commitments, and other factors.
+There may be times when it makes sense to take fewer or more units depending on your goals, time constraints, commitments, and other factors.
 This page will help you understand semester unit loads and how to request an exception to go above or below a limit.

 If you are considering taking fewer than 13 units in a semester, it is important that you plan ahead and gain approval from the appropriate offices to avoid negative implications to your registration, financial aid, and/or visa status.